 CO2 is available in three basic forms for the lab.

-- High pressure Syphon tanks, similar to what you might see in a welding shop.
+- High-pressure Syphon tanks, similar to what you might see in a welding shop.
 These tanks have a dip tube that takes liquid off the bottom of the tank.
-The CO2 is stored at room temperature in these high pressure tanks so the coolant stores indefinitely.
+The CO2 is stored at room temperature in these high-pressure tanks so the coolant stores indefinitely.
 This is a good choice if your cooling needs are intermittent or otherwise not extreme. -60C is about the coldest achievable with high pressure CO2

-Low pressure CO2 is more efficient than high pressure CO2.for larger scale regular usage low pressure CO2 with a satellite distribution system can provide the best cooling economy.
+Low-pressure CO2 is more efficient than high pressure CO2.for larger scale regular usage low-pressure CO2 with a satellite distribution system can provide the best cooling economy.
 There are some trade off’s with each that can be calculated but one other consideration for CO2, especially as delivered from a distribution system is the triple point of this refrigerant.
 Plumbing systems including inside the thermal test equipment must be designed to not allow the triple point of the coolant to be reached as the coolant in the plumbing can easily turn solid and block up with dry ice.
-The easiest way to think of this is when the coolant is very cold, never allow the plumbing path to increase in cross section and subsequently restrict again as this pressure drop can cause the CO2 to turn solid, blocking delivery.
+The easiest way to think of this is when the coolant is very cold, never allow the plumbing path to increase in cross-section and subsequently restrict again as this pressure drop can cause the CO2 to turn solid, blocking delivery.
 This can also happen due to water or other contamination in the system.

 So, to sum it up, if your process can benefit from speed or the capacity is large and LN2 cooling is an option for you, LN2 cooled systems are the best.

-If cooling use is only intermittent then often high pressure CO2 is the best choice.
+If cooling use is only intermittent then often high-pressure CO2 is the best choice.

-If the ultimate cold temperatures needed are -55 or above, low pressure CO2 may be the best choice for its slightly lower cost than LN2 and greater efficiency than high pressure CO2
+If the ultimate cold temperatures needed are -55 or above, low-pressure CO2 may be the best choice for its slightly lower cost than LN2 and greater efficiency than high pressure CO2

 If LN2 is not readily available for the application or slower transition rates do not impact productivity, refrigeration compressors are often the best choice.
 For smaller capacity systems, they can often plug directly into normal lab power outlets.
 Cascade refrigeration systems that are capable of going to temperatures from -40C to -75C are occasionally available for operation on 120v 15 A. power but usually require 230v service or at least a full 20 or 30 A. at 120v.
 Larger systems with dedicated power of course require more power.

-For configurations where cooling power requirement is fairly small and temperatures will not be required below -10C, thermoelectric systems often provide a favorable solution.
+For configurations where the cooling power requirement is fairly small and temperatures will not be required below -10C, thermoelectric systems often provide a favorable solution.
 This is especially so of the cooling module is expected to be unhooked and rehooked more than one or two times.